ulsdevteam/pkp-adminNotificationManager/README.md

 ## Configuration

-You must be the site administrator in order to enable or configure this plugin.
-Enabling this plugin enables the automatic unsubscription feature.
-To disable this feature, disable the plugin.
+This plugin is automatically enabled upon proper installation.
+The plugin will also be automatically enabled for the creation of each new journal is created on the site.

 ## Usage

-This plugin does not require any further configuration in order to function.
-However, if you view the plugin in the plugin list, you can access the Disable Active Notifications feature.
-Click on the link, read the disclaimer, and click "OK" to disable all email notifications for all admin users from all journals.
+ Usage of this plugin can be accomplished one of two ways:

+  1) After creating a new journal, click the administration button on the left (if you don't see this button click the list of journals in the top left corner and select one).
+From there click hosted journals, select your new journal, and click settings wizard.
+Make any desired changes here and hit save on the bottom right.

+  2) After creating a new journal, select it from the menu in the top left.
+Click website and navigate to the plugins tab.
+Scroll down in this page until you see this plugin listed under the generic plugins.
+Click the button to disable active notifications and hit okay on the pop-up.

+From here navigate back to your profile in the top right, hit edit profile, and go to the notifications tab.
+If properly enabled all checkboxes for not recieving email notifications should be checked.
+You can also manually configure any notifications you may want to see for a particular journal.

 ## Author / License

-Written by Alex Wreschnig for the [University of Pittsburgh](http://www.pitt.edu).
+Written by Alex Wreschnig and Tazio Polanco for the [University of Pittsburgh](http://www.pitt.edu).
 Copyright (c) University of Pittsburgh.

 Released under a license of GPL v2 or later.